ashuriarc/Poem/README.md

 ## ✨ Contents

 - `index.html` → Poem structure and semantic tags.
-- `style.css` → Visual styles and page layout.
+- `styles.css` → Visual styles and page layout.
 - Decorative images and typography to add an aesthetic touch.

 ---